ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolPointCommonTasks.rst

 IVectorGeometryToolPointCommonTasks
 ===================================

-.. py:class:: IVectorGeometryToolPointCommonTasks
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolPointCommonTasks

    object

    Provide methods to create non-persistent VGT point components.
 Non-persistent components do not have names, do not get saved/loaded and are not shown in the VGT browser.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolPointCommonTasks

 Overview
 --------